-If you have an electric deep fryer (I recommend this one!), you won’t want to deal with splattering oil and monitoring the temperature.
+If you have an electric deep fryer you won’t have to deal with splattering oil and temperature monitoring.

 Equipment